 Expression Vector Optimization

-Many recombinant proteins can be produced by cloning the corresponding genes in standard expression vectors.
-The main benefits of this approach are increased speed and reduced costs.
+Most recombinant proteins can be produced by simply cloning the corresponding genes into standard expression vectors.
+With increased speed and reduced cost, this process is simple and efficient.
 However, it is unlikely to lead to optimal levels of recombinant protein expression.
-The goal of vector optimization is to maximize the yield of a recombinant protein manufacturing process.
+The goal of expression vector optimization is to maximize the yield of a recombinant protein manufacturing process.

-Several control parameters (transcription, translation, plasmid copy number) can be leveraged to optimize protein expression in E. coli.
-Increasing these three parameters at the same time is unlikely to lead to the desired level gene expression.
-An expression vector design strategy relying on a high plasmid copy number, a strong promoter, and a efficient ribosome binding site will not lead to great results.
-The most likely outcomes of this naïve strategy are a fitness penalty for the host cell, misfolding of the recombinant protein that will accumulate in inclusion bodies, and ultimately, a poor yield of protein production.
+Several control parameters (transcription, translation, and plasmid copy number) can be leveraged to tune protein expression in E. coli.
+When trying to maximize protein expression, a naïve mistake is to try upregulating all parameters at the same time.
+An expression vector design strategy relying on a high plasmid copy number, a strong promoter, and an efficient ribosome binding site will not lead to great results.
+There will likely be a fitness penalty for the host cell, affecting cell growth.
+The recombinant protein may misfold and accumulate in inclusion bodies.
+Ultimately, the yield of the desired protein will most likely be poor.

-It is necessary to carefully balance transcription, translation, and plasmid copy number to maximize the production of a recombinant protein.
+Optimal protein expression requires a careful balance of transcription, translation, and plasmid copy number to maximize the production of a recombinant protein.
 Unfortunately, it is not possible to predict which combination of genetic parts will make the best expression vector.

-Obviously, a large set of expression vectors included in the experiment will lead to a large dataset and strong predictions.
-In this context, being able to design and test a library of related expression vectors determines the overall success of the experiment.
+As expected, a large set of expression vectors leads to a large dataset and strong predictions.
+In this context, being able to design and test the entire library of expression vectors with high accuracy and reproducibility determines the overall success of the experiment.

 Design: Combinatorial library of 48 expression vectors

-We helped the team design a minimal expression vector.
-This plasmid was designed to facilitate assembly operations.
+First, GenoFAB helped the team design the optimal minimal expression vector.
+This vector design would facilitate assembly operations.
 It also included various tools to finely adjust different expression control parameters.

-The team generated a library of 48 plasmids using the plasmid design services to perform a proof of concept experiment.
+The team generated a library of 48 plasmid sequences using the plasmid design services to perform a proof of concept experiment.

 Build: combinatorial assembly of the plasmid library

 Minimizing the cost of assembling the plasmid library was a priority.
-To this effect, the team designed a set of reusable DNA fragments.
-This set of fragments could be combined to assemble the 48 plasmids included in the experiment.
-Using build services, they produced 96 PCR primers to produce overlapping amplification products suitable for Gibson assembly and other standard molecular biology techniques.
+To this effect, GenoFAB helped the team design an economic strategy to reuse synthetic DNA fragments.
+Using Build services, they produced 96 PCR primers which added common overlap sequences to the ends of each gene.
+They could then use Gibson assembly and other standard molecular biology techniques to create the plasmids.

 Finally, the plasmid assembly workflow ended with a sequence verification step.
 Short sequencing reads were assembled using a de novo assembly strategy.
-The contig produced by the assembly step was compared with the plasmid reference theoretical DNA sequence.
+The full sequence of each assembled plasmid was verified by the reference theoretical DNA sequence.

 Test: automating the estimation of gene expression data

 Instead, the team decided to use the expression of selection markers as a proxy.
-They thought that they could measure the cell line fitness in different growth conditions.
+With this strategy, they used a much simpler measurement: cell line fitness in different growth conditions.

-They were using a plate imager as the primary instrument to measure gene expression.
-Raw data were processed and imported in a database for future analysis.
-A data service was developed to analyze the data.
+This strategy permitted using a high throughout plate imager to measure gene expression.
+GenoFAB developed a way to import, process, and store all raw images in a database.
+We also developed a data service to then analyze the data.
 The application aggregated gene expression data and LIMS data to estimate protein expression levels achieved by each of the 48 plasmids.

-A statistical model made it possible to describe how the vector architecture influenced gene expression level.
-This helped determine how the different parameters controlling gene expression influenced the yield of recombinant protein production.
+Lastly, a statistical model made it possible to describe how the vector architecture impacted gene expression.
+This helped determine how the different parameters influenced the yield of recombinant protein production.
 The model made it possible to tune the plasmid copy number, the transcription of the gene of interest, and its translation to maximize gene expression.

-Results from this experiment led to a follow-up project to design a next generation expression vector.
-The client considers patenting these expression vectors to gain a competitive advantage in the marketplace.
+All in all, results from this experiment led to a follow-up project to design a next generation expression vector.
+For this project, the client considers patenting the expression vectors to gain a competitive advantage in the marketplace.